aidantr/FuzzyCRegression.jl/README.md

 This package implements the heterogeneous effects estimator from Lewis, Melcangi, Pilossoph, and Toner-Rodgers in Julia.

-The [documentation](https://aidantr.github.io/FuzzyCRegression.jl/dev/) briefly describes the estimator and it's properties before introducing the `FuzzyCRegression.jl` package through several examples.
+The [documentation](https://aidantr.github.io/FuzzyCRegression.jl/dev/) briefly describes the estimator and introduces the `FuzzyCRegression.jl` package through several examples.

 ## Installation